House prices predicted to fall by 10% next year

 However, they may still be influenced by weaker housing market sentiment generally.

-The prime housing market broadly refers to the top 5% to 10% of homes by value for the geographic region they are located in.
+The prime housing market broadly refers to the top 5 per cent to 10 per cent of homes by value for the geographic region they are located in.

-Savills expects that, for example, house prices in prime central London will fall by 2% next year – a much smaller decrease than the 10% drop expected generally across Britain.
+Savills expects that, for example, house prices in prime central London will fall by 2 per cent next year – a much smaller decrease than the 10 per cent drop expected generally across Britain.

 Looking across Britain’s mainstream housing market, Savills expects that by the end of its forecast period, in 2027, the average house price will reach £381,578 – marking a £22,290 gain over the five-year period.